What I Learned Building For AppStore

 Here are the eight points that I learned:

 1. AppStore is great for users not for business : There is a stringent approval process to get apps into AppStore, which means users can download apps with confidence without worrying about vulnerabilities.
 Secondly, users are abstracted from sellers which means no spam.
-These exact features, as noted earlier, make building business around AppStore difficult.
+These exact features, as What an Indie Developer Expects From Apple, make building business around AppStore difficult.

 2. Associated markets are bigger than development market : As soon as BlogEasy was listed in the AppStore, even before a single copy was sold, I got lot of marketing emails advertising their services.
 Some offered translation services; others video marketing; some others offered paid reviews.
 AppStore has given a boost to developing icons, designing websites, writing books and many forms of consulting.
 Money from selling apps are dwindling but apparently there is still lot of money to be made in these associated markets!